LiaScript/docs/README.md

                                    --{{0}}--
 Inline effects can be used in nearly all LiaScript elements.
-In this you will have to unpack the curly braces, the first pair surrounds the animation definition, while the second pair contains all inline elements that should appear and or disappear.
+In this case, you will have to unpack the curly braces: the first pair surrounds the animation definition, while the second pair contains all inline elements that should appear and/or disappear.

 ``` markdown
 * no effect here